TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 Soon it was hard to keep up with what was going on and it got even faster and faster and faster until all the sounds merged into one single squished together noise and then BOOM it stopped.

 I looked up, regaining my bearings and awareness of my surroundings, as did everyone else.
 Alex was still sitting at the front, but this time with a cheeky grin on his face.
 Ah yes!
-It was him making it faster and faster as a way of bringing the jam to its end, and I looked at my watch.
+It was him making it faster and faster as a way of bringing the jam to its end / letting it die, and I looked at my watch.
 Yes, it was the end of the workshop.
 Time went faster than expected.

 <br>